 An additional benefit to the injection is that it gives the patient time.
 If the initial injury can be healed with physical therapy, but you’re in too much pain to even attempt it, the injection can provide enough relief to start.
 Once relieved from the pain, the patient is able to begin their mild exercise regimen in order to complete the healing process.
 The patient may even have back surgery planned, but they need to delay it.
 Instead of living in misery till their surgery, a patient can discuss getting ESI’s with their physician to give them some buffer time before their surgery date.

 The nerves within the region are then bathed in the steroid and anesthetic, inhibiting the pain from being able to radiate.
 Depending on the source of the pain, there are three “locations” for the injection as well: cervical, thoracic, and lumbar.
 The cervical region is located roughly in the top third of the spine, thoracic in the middle third of the spine, and the lumbar in roughly the lower third.
 The source of the pain will determine the injection site for the ESI.
 The benefit of this injection allows for a concentrated attack of the source of the pain, as opposed to oral steroids and painkillers that are dispersed through out the body and not concentrated.
 The entire process, from start to finish may take 15-30 minutes, and you will need a driver to take you home.
 Sedatives are rarely necessary, and the injection itself should not be uncomfortable.
 Once home, it is recommended you don’t do any strenuous activity, and your diet can return to normal.
 It’s important for a patient to listen to their body, and monitor any changes, positive or negative.
 Ideally, a patient maintains a “pain diary” where they can record procedures and medications that have worked, and others that haven’t provided relief.
-Ultimately, the patient should discuss the type of ESI and spinal cord stimulation in Washington, DC that would be most appropriate for them and then enjoy it’s results.
+Ultimately, the patient should discuss the type of ESI and spinal cord stimulation that would be most appropriate for them and then enjoy it’s results.